MeeFoundation/agentpresentation-landing/src/pages/about.md

 - *protocol*: a string defining the protocol implemented by the agent.
 Values are one of {"SIOPv2", "AgeProtectv1"}
 - *config*: a URL that resolves to an Agent Configuration File

-Note: that the person's browser/OS could be configured to present a different set of tuples to different apps.
+Note: the person's browser/OS could be configured to present a different set of tuples to different apps.

 #### Web implementation